jmoore2081/smackgrc/src/pages/index.md

     you in your role and also to a broad range of stakeholders.

-    Besides being the most customizable (more on this below) and powerful solution in the industry, it is also the highest value offering in the industry.
+    Besides being the most customizable (more on this below) and powerful solution in the industry, it is also the highest value offering.
 There are no separate or additional charges for additional modules.
 All modules are included.
 Furthermore, you can outright buy the SMACK application rather than "pay-as-go" like a traditional SaaS pricing model.
 It still lives in the cloud and the only ongoing cost you have is for the Quick Base platform.
 description: >-
   SMACK is built on the popular Quick Base platform which is used by more than half of the Fortune 100.
 Because SMACK is built on Quick Base, you will have